mslinn/hanuman/README.md

         export PORT=8080

-4. Start the static content server:
+4. Start the local static content server (only needed when debugging it):

         target/start net.interdoodle.example.HttpStaticFileServer